 Advice and guidance

-Whether you have a quick query or want to speak to one our advisors confidentially, we offer face-to-face, telephone and Skype appointments on the following topics:
+Whether you have a quick query or want to speak to one our advisors confidentially, we offer face-to-face, telephone and Skype appointments both at Lansdowne and Talbot Campus.

 - Helping you to understand yourself and your work motivations

 - How to acquire the workplace skills that employers really want

 - If you are unsure of what to do next or where your degree could take you

 - Formulating job-hunting strategies for getting a job

 - Marketing yourself to employers through your CV and covering letter